Harry McGilberry: Biography

 McGilberry was fired from the group in 2003 by Temptations leader Otis Williams for a reported drug habit (he was replaced by Joe Herndon of The Spaniels).
 He later joined a Temptations splinter group, 'The Temptations Experience', replacing the then recently departed Ray Davis.

+Death and interment

 McGilberry died of an apparent drug overdose on April 3, 2006 at the age of 56.
-He was known by family members and friends as "Boom-Boom".